AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-server.md

 ### Modify the default VCL

 This section discusses how to provide minimal configuration so Varnish returns HTTP response headers.
-This enables you to verify Varnish works before you configure Magento to use Varnish.
+This enables you to verify that Varnish works before you configure the COmmerce application to use Varnish.

 To minimally configure Varnish: